luiul/docker-basics/README.md

 - **Auditing and Compliance**: In scenarios where changes to data need to be controlled and audited, ensuring that containers can only read but not write can help you maintain compliance.

 By using read-only bind mounts, you effectively minimize the risk of accidental or malicious changes to important files inside your containers, adding a layer of security and control.

+### 8.2.
+Layers

+Docker images are built using a layered filesystem.
+Each instruction in a Dockerfile creates a new layer in the image.
+When you build an image, Docker caches the layers to improve build performance.
+If you make a change to a Dockerfile instruction, Docker rebuilds the image starting from the instruction that changed.
+This allows Docker to reuse previously built layers, speeding up the build process.

+### 8.3.
+Misc

+Rules for optimizing Docker images:

+- **Combine Commands**: Combine multiple `RUN` instructions into a single `RUN` instruction to reduce the number of layers created.
+For example, instead of running `apt-get update` and `apt-get install` in separate `RUN` instructions, combine them into one.
+- **Use .dockerignore**: Create a `.dockerignore` file to exclude unnecessary files and directories from the build context.
+This reduces the size of the build context and speeds up the build process.
+- **Order Instructions**: Place instructions that change frequently (e.g., copying application code) towards the end of the Dockerfile.
+This allows Docker to reuse cached layers for instructions that change less frequently.
+- **Use Multi-Stage Builds**: Use multi-stage builds to separate build dependencies from the final image.
+This helps reduce the size of the final image by only including necessary files and dependencies.
+- **Minimize Image Size**: Remove unnecessary files, dependencies, and build artifacts from the final image to reduce its size.
+This can be done by using smaller base images, cleaning up after installation, and avoiding unnecessary packages.
+- **Use Specific Tags**: Use specific tags for base images and dependencies to ensure consistency and avoid unexpected changes.
+This helps maintain reproducibility and stability in your Docker images.
+- **Optimize Layers**: Be mindful of how layers are created in your Dockerfile.
+Avoid creating unnecessary layers and consider the impact of each instruction on the final image size.